ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/networksocket/networksocket.md

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/ip-networking.png)<span>Sockets</span></span>

 In Mbed OS, this socket API is C++ based but closely follows the functionality from POSIX standard (IEEE Std 1003.1) and relevant RFC standards.
-Standards divide sockets into two categories, datagram and stream sockets.
-Mbed OS instead uses the protocol names UDPSocket for datagrams and TCPSocket for streams.
+Socket interface is abstract and protocol agnostic and requires you to specifying the protocol only when creating the socket.
+On libraries and interfaces, abstract base class may be used, allowing applications to be ported from protocol to another.

 ### General usage